 No, the forgiven amount is not subject to federal tax under current law.
+However, taxation on forgiven amounts does vary at the state level.

-More information about PSLF-including the Employment Certification Form and information on qualifying employers, qualifying payments, and any program updates-can be found at studentaid.ed.gov/publicservice.
+More information about PSLF - including the PSLF Form and information on qualifying employers, qualifying payments, and any program updates - can be found at StudentAid.gov/PSLF